 Selling overweighted assets and buying underweighted.

 Investors should look to sell overweighted assets that are becoming too risky or showing signs of growth stagnation – vice versa for underweighted assets.
-For example, in stocks (equities) understanding the current beta (risk) can help you decide how much capital to invest in that company.
+For example, in stocks (equities) understanding the current beta (systematic risk) can help you decide how much capital to invest in that company.
+A 5 Year Beta closer to 0 (example: 5Y Beta 0.44) will mean the stock is a defensive asset which aims to mitigate portfolio losses if there is a market downturn.

 The overarching idea of a portfolio is to grow your capital overtime.
 The two keys for portfolio growth are 1) effective rebalancing and 2) continuous learning.